 We’re all products of a set of social forces.
 I could talk to you about my sociology.
-I have a U.S. passport and some university diplomas; I would describe my ethnic location within Euro-American whiteness as Nordo-Judaic (thus a Jewish first name, a Norwegian last name); I was born in the early 1980s in New England (in eastern Connecticut, which is very unlike western Connecticut); I could theoretically get a German passport, because of post-Holocaust citizenship restitution provisions.
+I have a U.S. passport and some university diplomas; I would describe my ethnic location within Euro-American whiteness as Nordo-Judaic (thus a Jewish first name, a Norwegian last name); I was born in the early 1980s in New England (in eastern Connecticut, which in class terms is very unlike western Connecticut); I could theoretically get a German passport, because of post-Holocaust citizenship restitution provisions.
 Some of these things I identify with strongly, while some just feel like accidents of history.

 Sometimes I do have utopian moments.
 At least, I think about utopianism a lot and I like imagining a better world than the one we live in.
 But I mean, there are people more utopian than me.
 My babysitter when I was small was a rebel sculptor who had fled “the rat race” (as he called it) and lived in a tiny cabin in the woods.
 With kerosene lamps at night, and many windows to watch the birds and animals passing by the swamp outside.
 I’m not that utopian.
 That kind of utopianism is too lonely.